 - BSc, Marine Biology, Universidad del Valle, Colombia, 1999

-- GEOG 302: Global Environmental Issue
+- GEO 302: Global Environmental Issue

-- GEOG 309: Introduction to Biogeography
+- GEO 309: Introduction to Biogeography

 My lab focuses on interconnected lines of research aimed to understand how biodiversity patterns are generated and modified by human activities and in the process identifying the conditions where suitable conditions for both, humans and biodiversity, are met.